 Muscle spasms can occur for many reasons.
 Some of the more benign causes include:

 - certain medications, with the spasms as a side effect

 Several medical conditions can also cause muscle spasms anywhere in the body.
 These include:

 If anyone suspects that a vibrating sensation in their vagina stems from an underlying health issue, they should contact a doctor.
 In such cases, spasms may also occur elsewhere or include other symptoms.

 It is also advisable to consult a doctor if any unusual vaginal sensations could be a side effect of medication.

 A vibrating sensation in the vagina is typically no cause for concern.
 The cause is often a muscle spasm affecting the pelvic floor muscles.

 Usually, the sensations are sporadic and do not cause significant disruption to a person’s daily activities.

-However, see a doctor if the sensations are painful, if they become more frequent or intense, or if they accompany other symptoms.
+However, an individual should contact a doctor if the sensations are painful, become more frequent or intense, or accompany other symptoms.